op7ic/BlueTeam.Lab/README.md

 ---
 # Firewall Configuration

-The following table summarises a set of firewall rules applied across BlueTeamLab enviroment in default configuration.
-Please modify [main.tf](main.tf) file to add new firewall rules as needed in **Firewall Rule Setup** section.
+The following table summarises a set of firewall rules applied across the BlueTeamLab enviroment in default configuration.
+Please modify the [main.tf](main.tf) file to add new firewall rules as needed in  the **Firewall Rule Setup** section.

 | Rule Name | Network Security Group | Source Host | Source Port  | Destination Host | Destination Port |
 | ------------- | ------------- |  ------------- |  ------------- |  ------------- |  ------------- |